-Lost Write Bugs.
-A write that should happen doesn't occur.
-For example, in a journaling file system, a lost checkpointing or recovery write will cause file system inconsistency even though the journal is consistent [Gunawi et al. 2007].
+Lost write bugs: A write that should happen doesn't occur.
+For example, in a journaling file system, a lost checkpointing or recovery write will cause file system inconsistency even though the journal is consistent [12].

-Write Ordering Bugs.
-The file system needs to enforce ordering of writes to disk at certain times.
+Write ordering bugs: The file system needs to enforce ordering of writes to disk at certain times.
 While the block layer may observe writes in the correct order, unless the correct disk barrier commands are sent, the disk or its controller may reorder writes, causing inconsistency of the on-disk state on a power loss.
 For example, Linux JBD2 journaling code maintains a pointer to the journal tail in a journal superblock.
 When the tail was updated, the journal superblock was not being flushed to disk before new transactions could reuse the newly freed journal space.
-On a power loss, the recovery code could replay old transactions containing blocks potentially overwritten in the journal by new transactions [Kara 2012], including blocks from uncommitted transactions.
-Similarly, the Btrfs file system in multidevice setups (e.g., mirroring) would send barriers in the wrong order and not wait for all the barriers before writing the commit block [Mason 2011].
-These write ordering bugs would not be detected by Recon, but they could cause serious file system inconsistencies.
+On a power loss, the recovery code could replay old transactions containing blocks potentially overwritten in the journal by new transactions [17], including blocks from uncommitted transactions.
+Similarly, the Btrfs file system in multi-device setups (e.g., mirroring) would send barriers in the wrong order and not wait for all the barriers before writing the commit block [21].
+These write ordering bugs would not be detected by Recon but they can cause serious file system inconsistencies.